-Many moms believe that making lactation cookies with oats, brewer's yeast, and flax seed meal can help boost your supply.
-The research isn't solid on this, but it can’t hurt Bonus: they’re delicious!
+Many parents believe that making lactation cookies with oats, brewer's yeast, and flaxseed meal can help boost your supply.
+The research isn't solid on this, but it can’t hurt.
+Bonus: they’re delicious!

 Additionally, some doctors and lactation consultants will recommend herbal supplements to help boost your supply.
-Anecdotally, many moms report success with taking herbal remedies like Fenugreek and Blessed Thistle.
-Again, the studies on this have had mixed results.
-And please remember that when considering a new herbal supplement or medication, you should check with your healthcare provider about any side effects, contraindications, or drug interactions.
+Anecdotally, many moms report success with taking herbal remedies.
+Please remember that when considering a new herbal supplement or medication, you should check with your healthcare provider about any side effects, contraindications, or drug interactions.